aidam38/roamsr/README.md

 ## Contributing

-* Contact me on Twitter: https://twitter.com/adam_krivka or email krivka.adam@gmail.com.
+- Contact me on Twitter: https://twitter.com/adam_krivka or email krivka.adam@gmail.com.
-* Create issues and pull requests in this repository.
+- Create issues and pull requests in this repository.

+## TODO

+- Think about which (mobile) browsers we want to support, need to change parcel config/browserlist to support polyfilling (async/await needs polyfills for older browsers)